fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 ```
 On `lines 1-3`, we define a `call_a_proc` method that takes a `proc_obj` argument.
 We expect to pass `Proc` objects as arguments to `call_a_proc`, as well apply the `Proc#call` method on objects passed as arguments to `call_a_proc`.

 On `line 5`, we define a local variable `a` and assign the string object `'hello'` to it.
 On `line 7`, we instantiate a `Proc` object using `Proc.new`, passing in a block as an argument.
-Blocks are able to access the outer scope (i.e. local variables defined outside of the block), and since the local variable `a` has already been defined, it becomes part of the binding of the `Proc` object referenced by local variable `proc_a`.
+Blocks are able to access local variables defined in the outer scope (i.e. local variables defined outside of the block), and since the local variable `a` has already been defined, it becomes part of the binding of the `Proc` object referenced by local variable `proc_a`.

 Therefore, even if we reassign the string object that local variable `a` is pointing to, per `line 15`, when we call `call_a_proc(proc_a)` on `line 18`, because a binding is a reference to a local variable (and not the underlying value), executing the block through `Proc#call` returns the string object `"Goodbye is the greeting I'll give today!"` - the change in string object referenced by `local variable a` is reflected when `Proc#call` is invoked.

+Binding also explains how the `call_a_proc` is able violate scoping rules to access the local variable `a` defined outside of the method without passing the object assigned to the variable as an argument - the local variable `a` is part of `proc_a`'s binding.

 On `line 8`, we instantiate another `Proc` object, this time passing a block that will invoke a `greetings` method.
 At this point in time, the `greetings` method has not yet been defined (the method itself isn't actually part of the binding of the `Proc` object referenced by local variable `proc_b` - however, the `proc_b` __name__ is part of the binding).

 Calling `call_a_proc(proc_b)` on `line 19` does __not__ raise a `NameError`, as for methods, so long as the method is defined __before__ the `Proc#call` method is invoked on the `Proc` object, the `Proc` object will execute.
-This is because in Ruby, if we do not define an explicit `self` or add parentheses after a name, Ruby will not know whether the name is a reference to a local variable or a method definition at execution time.
-As such, Ruby will first attempt to find whether a `proc_b` local variable has been created.
-There isn't such a local variable, so Ruby will prepend an implicit `self` to the `proc_b` name.
+This is because in Ruby, if we do not define an explicit caller or add parentheses after a name, Ruby will not know whether the name is a reference to a local variable or a method at execution time.

+When the `Proc` object has the `Proc#call` instance method invoked, Ruby will first attempt to find whether a `greetings` local variable has been defined.
+There isn't such a local variable, so Ruby will attempt to call a `greetings` method with an implicit `self`.
 There is such a method defined in the `main` scope (this is what the implicit `self` is referring to in this case), and so the method is able to execute, despite the method definition not explicitly being part of `proc_b`'s binding.

 Finally, on `line 9`, we instantiate a third `Proc` object, assigning it to the local variable `proc_c`.
 In this `Proc` object, we pass a block as an argument, which is supposed to access a local variable `b` as part of it's execution.
 However, at the point at which is closure is created (i.e. when the `Proc` object is instantiated and block passed to it), the local variable `b` has not yet been defined - this only occurs later on `line 16`, __after__ the closure has been created.
 As such, local variable `b` is not part of the `Proc` object's binding.
 We can see this on `line 20` - when attempting call the `call_a_proc(proc_c)` method, a `NameError` is raised, since at the time of the creation of the closure, the local variable `b` was not yet defined.